Why Aren't Relationships Lasting Anymore?

 Last but not least, you have to make time for each other.
 Take weekend getaways, go on dinner dates, take long walks together, go for a massage together or just watch a movie together.
 Spending quality time together is key for having a relationship that lasts.
 These times you spend together allows you time to communicate with each other when you are both relaxed, which will allow for a more productive conversation to work out your disagreements.

-Relationships don't last anymore because people are not willing to sacrifice a part of themselves for someone else, and they don't want to put in the work that is necessary to have a lifelong friend, lover and companion.
+Relationships don't last anymore because people are not willing to sacrifice a part of themselves for someone else, or make the comprises needed to make a relationship work.
+If you truly love someone you will put the work in to make sure your partner feels secure, loved, and needed.
+At times it will not be easy, but the payoff is a lifelong friend, lover and companion for life.